- Home

 Go directly to employers

-While most companies will likely advertise their apprenticeship vacancies on jobs boards, some might not.
-So it’s worth inquiring directly with companies that you’re interested in to see if they run any apprenticeship programmes – and if there are any slots available.
+Most companies will likely advertise their apprenticeship vacancies on jobs boards, but some might not.
+So it’s worth reaching out directly to companies you’re interested in to see if they run any apprenticeship programmes – and if there are any slots available.

 Even if they don’t have any vacancies available right now, you might gain some information to help you with future applications.

-If you can’t find anything on their website, you could consider getting in touch with employers via email.
-You might even want to make a speculative application.
+If you can’t find anything on their website, consider getting in touch with employers via email.
+You could even make a speculative application.
 Check out this post from Prospects to find out more about speculative applications.
+Or visit Careerpilot for more advice on finding apprenticeships.

-Once you’ve found an apprenticeship that you like, then it’s time to apply!
+Once you’ve found an apprenticeship that you like, it’s time to apply!

-Applying for an apprentice opportunity is very similar to applying for a job.
-It usually involves sending prospective employers a copy of your CV and a tailored cover letter detailing why you’re the best candidate for the role.
+Applying for an apprentice opportunity can be very similar to applying for a job.
+It sometimes involves sending prospective employers a copy of your CV and a tailored cover letter detailing why you’re the best candidate for the role.

-However, as apprentice opportunities aim to train people from the ground up, previous work experience isn’t as important as it would be for a regular job application.
+However, as apprentices aim to train people from the ground up, previous work experience isn’t as important as it would be for a regular job application.

 Instead, try to focus on hard skills you’ve gained that might be transferable to this new industry (such as proficiency in copywriting or data analysis), as well as soft skills (like critical thinking and problem-solving).
 Your cover letter is also a good place to highlight your goals for the future, which are another important part of an apprenticeship application.